 In terms of the relationship between VPR and other fields, we recommend the following tutorials: \cite{Durrant-Whyte2006} provides an overview of probabilistic SLAM and includes a section on loop closure detection, although a lot of progress has been made in VPR as this tutorial was published more than 15 years ago. \cite{tsintotas2022revisiting} specifically investigates the loop closure problem in SLAM. \ifarxiv\cite{Aslan2021} provides a practical introduction to SLAM with example code for the Robot Operating System (ROS). \fi \cite{scaramuzza2011visual} discusses visual odometry, which involves estimating the ego-motion of an agent based on visual input.
 Visual odometry is thus complementary to VPR, and can be combined with VPR to detect loop closures when building a SLAM system.
+It is important to note, however, that the scope of this tutorial is limited to providing an accessible introduction to VPR and its core concepts.
+Aspects such as the integration of VPR methods into a complete SLAM or re-localization system are beyond the scope of this tutorial and would require discussing many additional aspects, such as batch optimization, which are not directly related to VPR.
 Beyond loop-closure detection, VPR is necessary if global position sensors such as global navigation satellite systems (GNSS) like GPS, Galileo, or BeiDou are not available or are inaccurate.
 In urban environments, buildings or other structures can lead to ``urban canyons'' that block line-of-sight satellite signals, causing occlusions that prevent a GNSS receiver from obtaining accurate position information.